-The streets are cobblestone and narrow in a charming way, the restaurants and shops tend to be family-run and boutique so you know you’re getting something special, and the atmosphere is welcoming (and did we mention gorgeous?).
+Local restaurants and shops tend to be family-run and boutique, so you know you’re getting something special.

-Go on a tour of historic Flagler College with its red brick exterior, or hang out on the beaches of Florida’s historic coast after a full day of sightseeing.
+Go on a tour of historic Flagler College, admiring its red brick exterior, or hang out on the beaches of Florida’s historic coast after a full day of sightseeing!